totone56/orbis-lps2ima-dev/README.md

 provided by the [OrbisWPS](https://github.com/orbisgis/orbiswps) library which includes a WPS 2.0 server, a bundle of basic scripts which are distributed as operations and a groovy api used for the script writing.

 More information about the OrbisWPS can be found [here](https://github.com/orbisgis/orbiswps).
-TEST